Menu

 Thriving Kids in Disasters (TKiD)

-To enhance Queensland’s prevention, preparedness, response and recovery strategies to support child wellbeing and resilience in disasters.
+This initiative is supporting the health and development of Queensland’s children by … enhancing Queensland’s prevention, preparedness, response and recovery strategies to support child wellbeing and resilience in disasters.

 54 Reasons